diode-docs/diode-docs/content/docs/FAQ/how-do-i-add-balance-to-my-diode-node-and-why-should-i-do-it.md

 ---
 **How to add balance:**

-Just send DIODE tokens directly to your node address (visible on your node dashboard).
+Just send $DIODE tokens directly to your node address (visible on your node dashboard).
 The balance will appear there automatically.

 **Why add balance (benefits):**

-* The network is transitioning to use DIODE balance to route traffic.,
+* The network is transitioning to use $DIODE balance to route traffic.
-* Nodes with DIODE balance will have higher reputation and be prioritized in the routing algorithm.,
+* Nodes with $DIODE balance will have higher reputation and be prioritized in the routing algorithm.
-* This is a precursor to node staking, which is under development.,

 **In short:**